aquinto/gfa-tester/README.md

 The script was written to account for both manually graded and autograded projects.
 Manually graded projects such as Processing projects will contain different names for the requirements needed to pass a GFA for that given project, whereas, for autograded projects students only need to pass X amount of public tests to meet a GFA requirement.

+You will need to change the values of the variables depending on the type of project you are handling.
+But generally, there are some variables value you will need to change no matter what.
+We will start with those below.

+### Usage: General Variable Changes

 ### Usage: Handling Manually Graded Projects

 I will be giving a usage case for manual projects below.
 First, we need to determine the column names for each of the requirements needed to pass the GFA.